Image source: Ericsson

 All cellular IoT devices mentioned in this article work in the same manner – they use a cellular network to transmit data to and from the cloud.
 But, the question is… which of these boards is best?
 Or which is the best bang-for-the-buck.

-But if you were to make us choose, or bribe us with ice cream cake — our hardware engineers might tell you that in setting up each device up with Ubidots, we found Particle’s Electron and Hologram’s Dash provide the most capabilities, the simplest setups, and at the lowest overall prices between device and data costs.
+But if you were to make us choose, or bribe us with ice cream cake — our hardware engineers might tell you that in setting up each device up with Ubidots, we found Blues Wireless' Notecard and Particle’s Electron provide the most capabilities, the simplest setups, and at the lowest overall prices between device and data costs.

-Particle’s Electron is a complete device solution with fully integrated hardware, network, and cloud over a global SIM and data plan with worldwide coverage.
+Both Blues Wireless Notecard and Particle’s Electron are a complete device solution with fully integrated hardware, network, and cloud over a global SIM and data plan with worldwide coverage.
 Hologram’s free SIM deployment with 1MB of data transfer makes the Dash a clear favorite when deploying affordable solutions.
-For setup, both the Electron and Dash also proved very simple cloud-to-cloud webhooks connections ot using libraries for each device to use Ubidots’ API for immediate connectability.
+For setup, both the Electron and Dash also proved very simple cloud-to-cloud webhooks connections using libraries for each device to use Ubidots’ API for immediate connectability.

 Below you will find some guides to help get you started with cellular IoT devices.

 - Connect your Particle device to Ubidots using a Webhook from Particle Cloud

 - Connect you Linkit One to Ubidots over GPRS